Bigg Boss 15 Finale: Nishant Bhat chooses money over trophy?

 Bigg Boss 15 grand finle is currently making the maximum noise among all.
 Fans are eagerly waiting to know who is going to be the winner of the latest season of Salman Khan's show.
 The race is between Shamita Shetty, Karan Kundrra, Tejasswi Prakash, Nishant Bhat, Pratik Sehajpal and Rashami Desai.
 A latest social media update had suggested that Rashami Desai is out of the finale race.
 Now, there is another update.
 It seems that Nishant Bhat is also out of the show as he chose to pick of the money briefcase.
-Also Read - Bigg Boss 15: Five times Tejasswi Prakash-Karan Kundrra's closeness sent TejRan shippers into a tizzy
+Also Read - Bigg Boss 15: Afsana Khan visits Devoleena Bhattacharjee in hospital – watch video

 In every season, contestants are given a choice.
 They are given a briefcase filled with money.
 They can chose to pick the briefcase or wait to know the result.
 The same seems to have happened in Bigg Boss 15 and Nishant Bhat seems to have picked up the briefcase.
 Whether this is true or not is something we will get to know only when the Bigg Boss 15 finale airs.
-Also Read - Bigg Boss: Ieshaan Sehgal, Moose Jattana and 4 more contestants whose sexual preferences were questioned on the show
+Also Read - Bigg Boss 15: As Shehnaaz Gill pays tribute to Sidharth Shukla, a look at 5 SidNaaz moments that will leave everyone in tears [VIEW PICS]

 Meanwhile, the makers of the show have done their best to make Bigg Boss 15 finale as entertaining as possible.
 A few ex-winners of show are going to perform.
 Shweta Tiwari, Rubina Dilaik, Gautam Gulati, Urvashi Dholakia and Gauahar Khan will be performing.
 We will also see Shehnaaz Gill paying her tribute to late actor Sidharth Shukla.
 Family members of the contestants will also be seen on Bigg Boss 15 finale.
-Also Read - Hrithik Roshan to join Shah Rukh Khan and Salman Khan in YRF's Spy Universe?
-Here's latest scoop
+Also Read - Bigg Boss 15 Winner: Tejasswi Prakash, Karan Kundrra or Pratik Sehajpal - Who will take the trophy home?
+VOTE NOW

 Stay tuned to BollywoodLife for the latest scoops and updates from Bollywood, Hollywood, South, TV and Web-Series.